chipsalliance/f4pga/docs/f4pga/Usage.md

 ```

 It specifies list of paths to Verilog source files as `sources` dependency.
-Similarily it also provides an `XDC` file with constrains (`xdc` dependency).
+Similarly it also provides an `XDC` file with constrains (`xdc` dependency).

 It also names a path for synthesis and logs (`synth_log`, `pack_log`).
-These two are optional on-demand outputs, meaning they won't be produces unless their paths are explicitely set.
+These two are optional on-demand outputs, meaning they won't be produces unless their paths are explicitly set.

 `top` value is set to in order to specify the name of top Verilog module, which is required during synthesis.